-Oella Mill is an adaptive reuse project that involves converting existing retail and studio space into 147 luxury apartments in Ellicott City, Maryland.
+Oella Mill is an adaptive reuse project that converted existing retail and studio space into 147 luxury apartments in Ellicott City, Maryland.
 The building, which opened in the 1800s as a textile mill, is named after the first woman to spin cotton in the United States.
-State and Federal Historic tax credits are being used in the development.
+State and Federal Historic tax credits were being used in the development.

 Located on the east bank of the Patapsco River, many of the 122 one-bedroom and 25 two-bedroom apartments offer views of the river and surrounding wooded areas.
 Units on the opposite sides of the building feature views of a wooded hillside.
 Parking and bike storage areas have primarily been integrated into the lower levels of the building, with additional paved parking incorporated into the site and landscape design.
 A former Power Plant on the site has been converted to 6 flats on two levels, all of which overlook the river.

-Mid-Atlantic Rental Apartment Industry Awards – Best Adaptive Re-Use, 2008
+– 2008: Winner – Mid-Atlantic Rental Apartment Industry Awards – Best Adaptive Re-Use